manuelbcr/parallel_systems/assignment_02/assignment_2.md

 Now, when the system is initialized the iterations can start.
 For each timestep for each cell the new temperature is calculated by adding 10% of the difference to its left and its right neighbour.
 The values are temporarily stored in a second array B. After finishing all the temperature updates the new vector B replaces the values of A.

 This is repeated as long as the timesteps limit T is not reached.
+At the end a check is done if all cell values are between 273K - 333K.

 #### 2) Consider a parallelization strategy using MPI.
 Which communication pattern(s) would you choose and why?
 Are there additional changes required in the code beyond calling MPI functions?
 If so, elaborate!